jbcodeforce/jbcodeforce.github.io/docs/coding/apicurio.md

 ### From schema to beans

 Define one to many `.avcs` file in the `src/main/avro` folder.
-Then to generate java beans from those schema definitions use the avro maven plugin.
+To generate java beans from those schema definitions, use the avro maven plugin.
 The order of schema processing is important to build the dependencies before the records using them (see imports statement below):

 ```xml
 <plugin>